-CREDIT FOR WORK EXPERIENCE
+CREDIT FOR WORK EXPERIENCE 982620 Grades 11-12 .5 Credit

 This is a pass/fail course offering students working at an after-school and/or summer job an opportunity to earn an additional .5 elective credit for every 70 hours worked.
 This is not to exceed a total of two (2) credits or 280 hours during their high school experience.
-Students must submit required is not to exceed a total of two (2) credits or 280 hours during their high school experience.
 Students must submit required documentation consisting of a Supervisor Evaluation Form indicating successful demonstration of Workplace Readiness Skills, as well as submission of a log of hours worked validated by the employer.